 He spent six years in prison and was released at the end of 2019.
 According to Wikipedia, he currently works as a technical expert at Vietnam’s National Cybersecurity Center (NCSC).

 The dark web is notorious for featuring tons of hitmen for hire sites.
 Considering the dark web’s image, a lot of people bought into the idea that they could actually have someone killed by paying large amounts of money in Bitcoin to someone on the dark web.

-There are a lot of stories going around reddit about people “getting rid of their problems” with hitmen hired on the dark web, and if you access the dark web yourself you can find a hitman service with a little bit of research.
+There are a lot of stories going around reddit about people “getting rid of their problems” with hitmen hired on the dark web, and if you access the dark web yourself you can find a (fake, but posing as real) hitman service with a little bit of research.

 Wikileaks is a famous online platform where classified documents and state secrets get published on a regular basis.
 The platform itself isn’t on the dark web; it’s actually available for anyone to see here on the surface web.
 Throughout its 14 years of activity, Wikileaks published secret information pertaining to the Iraq War, the 2016 presidential election in the United States, and thousands of pages of confidential communication between US diplomats.

 However, Wikileaks sends and receives this classified information over the dark web.
 Among the platforms they use to communicate securely is SecureDrop, a website managed by the Freedom of The Press Foundation.

 As you can guess, the US government didn’t take kindly to its secrets being revealed to the public.
 Back in 2010 Julian Assange, the owner and publisher of Wikileaks, had an international warrant put out on his name for allegations of sexual assault.
 He took refuge in Ecuador’s Embassy in London, where he lived until 2019.